University Police Use of Force Policy

 - The Chief of Police through chain of command will receive the supervisor’s report and conduct an investigation.

-- Consistent with agency disciplinary protocols and any applicable collective bargaining agreements, agency policy should establish standards for addressing the failure to adhere to use of force guidelines.
+- Consistent with campus disciplinary protocols and any applicable collective bargaining agreements, agency policy should establish standards for addressing the failure to adhere to use of force guidelines.
 (NYS EXECUTIVE LAW §840(4)(d)(2)(vi))

 When a supervisor is able to respond to an incident in which there has been a reported application of force, the supervisor is expected to: